Toggle Menu

 After spending several highly-accomplished years as a documentary news producer in New York, Coleman returned to North Carolina in 2018 and uses his investigative and legal skills to help his whistleblower clients seek justice.

 In addition to his work as a trial lawyer, Coleman is also an American Bar Foundation Fellow,5 North Carolina Middle District Civil Rules Committee member, and vice-chair of the North Carolina Bar Association’s Professional Vitality Committee.
-He is often asked to share his knowledge and experience in continuing legal education seminars and other speaking engagements.
+He is often asked to teach at continuing legal education seminars and other speaking engagements, and in 2024, Coleman became a Senior Lecturing Fellow for Duke University School of Law, where he can share his vast litigation experience with the next generation of attorneys.

 5For information regarding the American Bar Foundation’s 1% of lawyers licensed to practice in each jurisdiction, visit www.americanbarfoundation.org/fellows.